salsify/avromatic/README.md

   option is useful for defining models that will be extended when the load order is important.
 * **allow_unknown_attributes**: Optionally allow model constructors to silently ignore unknown attributes.
 Defaults to `false`.
+WARNING: Setting this to `true` will result in incorrect union member coercions if an earlier union member is satisfied by a subset of the latter union member's attributes.

 #### Custom Types